terabyte/sebot/api.md

 Modify an existing IR.
 If the text field is present, the text of the IR is changed.
 If the active field is present, the active flag is changed.
+If the next_sq_id field is present, the next_sq_id ID is changed or cleared

 Input: